topstock/web-sprint-challenge-advanced-react/README.md

 ```

 ## Submission format
-* [ ] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
+* [X] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
-* [ ] Check Codegrade before the deadline to compare its results against your local tests.
+* [X] Check Codegrade before the deadline to compare its results against your local tests.
-* [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
+* [X] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+For more
+information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.
+* [X] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.

 ## Interview Questions

-Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
+Be prepared to demonstrate your understanding of this week's concepts by answering questions on
+the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?

+  Answer: A stateful component and a functional component differ in function, use, and composition.
+  A stateful component includes data that updates to the DOM and dynamically loads components based
+  on changes to that data, whereas a functional component only responds to data prior to initial render.
+  A Functional component is usually made for ui and static structures, and does not rely heavily on React.
+  A stateful components is built on React.js Hooks and adds features and functionality to websites.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+  Answer: componentWillMount() is called before the first render.  componentWillUpdate() is called once new props or state are
+  recieved some time after the initial render but before the new render for those changes.

 3. Define stateful logic.

+  Answer:  Stateful logic is the set of algorithms that directly generate or alter state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  Answer:  Arrange, Act and Assert are the three A's of winning tests.
+    Arrange phase: load the object into memory to simulate how it would be used in deployment.
+       - render()
+    Act phase: query elements and simulate user interactions and
+      find elements that have been changed or created by those interactions.
+       - get, find, query, userEven
+    Assert: Claim the successessful DOM or the right values of the elements' properties.
+       - expect()